expressjs/express/docs/guide.md

       // we could check req.session.items && req.session.items.length
       // to print out a message
       if (req.session.items && req.session.items.length) {
-        req.flash('info', 'You have %s items in your cart', req.session.items.length);
+        req.notify('info', 'You have %s items in your cart', req.session.items.length);
       }
       res.render('shopping-cart');
     });